microsoft/CameraTraps/classification/README.md

     --model-name efficientnet-b3 --batch-size 256 --num-workers 12
 ```

+## 8. Analyze classification results

+Copy the `analyze_classifier_results.ipynb` notebook into `$BASE_LOGDIR/$LOGDIR`.
+Open a Jupyter lab or notebook instance, and run the notebook.
+This notebook:

+* Plots the confusion matrix for each split.
+* Prints out the precision / recall values for each label.
+* Plots classifier's calibration curve for each label.
+* For a given label, plots images from that label, grouped by their predicted class.

-## 8. Export classification results as JSON
+## 9. Export classification results as JSON

 Once we have the `output_{split}.csv.gz` files, we can export our classification results in the Batch Detection API JSON format.
 The following command generates such a JSON file for the images from the test set, including only classification probabilities greater than 0.1, and also including the true label: